dat-ecosystem-archive/docs/docs/terms.md

 ### Discovery Key

-Hashed key for connected to peers over the network.
+The discovery key is a hashed public key.
+The discovery key is used to find peers on the public key without exposing the original public key to network.

 ### Key

-A 32-bit hash that uniquely represents a dat.
+A 32-bit hash that uniquely represents a feed.

 ### Public Key vs Secret Key